 Yes!
 Our mobile training team has delivered courses and customized mission support all over the world, including high-threat environments.
 Motive is fully insured for worldwide operations.

 How far in advance are courses scheduled?

 We recommend requesting course dates as early as possible to ensure availability on your preferred dates.
-Booking 30-60 days or more prior to course delivery is recommended.
+Booking 60 to 90 days prior to course delivery is recommended.
 That said, we have delivered courses with as short as a 1-week lead time.